 The Falcons have won 34 of their 40 home games with Matt Ryan as the starting quarterback.

 Tough tasks on road: The 49ers are heading into an unfriendly NFL venue for the third time in 35 days.
 The Falcons are 34-6 at home during the regular season and playoffs when Ryan starts at quarterback.
 The 49ers won last month in Foxborough, Mass., where the Patriots are 86-15 when Brady starts.
 More recently, the 49ers lost at Seattle, where the Seahawks were 8-0 this season.
-The home win-loss records for Brady (.851) and Ryan (.850) rank first and second among quarterbacks who entered the league during the Super Bowl era (minimum 20 home starts).
+The home win-loss records for Brady (.851) and Ryan (.850) rank first and second among quarterbacks entering the league during the Super Bowl era (minimum 20 home starts).
 Terry Bradshaw (75-14) and Joe Flacco (35-7) are next on the list.
 The 49ers also won on the road this season against Brees, who has gone 32-11 in the Superdome since 2008.

 Mixing it up: The 49ers or Falcons will become the ninth franchise to represent the NFC in a Super Bowl over the past 10 years.
 New England, Pittsburgh and Indianapolis are the only AFC franchises to play in Super Bowls over the same period.
 This will change only if Baltimore defeats the Patriots in the AFC Championship Game.
 Carolina, Philadelphia, Seattle, Chicago, Arizona, New Orleans, Green Bay and the New York Giants (twice) have represented the NFC over the past nine years.
 On a side note, the Falcons defeated the 49ers in the 1998 postseason on their way to their lone Super Bowl appearance.